phievo/phievo/docs/source/installation.md

 If everything works correctly you should see the evolution starting.
 When an evolution is running it displays regularly updates of its current state in the terminal and a `STOP.txt` file is created at the root of the project.
 The purpose of the STOP file is to have a quick method to check on the current state of a run when it is launched as a background task.
 When the *STOP* file is deleted, the run stops.

+### Create a new project

+To start a new project, the best is to use an existing example as a template and to modify the relevant parameters.

+Similarly to the `Analyse notebook`, we also propose the [Project Creator.ipynb](https://raw.githubusercontent.com/phievo/phievo/master/run_evolution.py) notebook to help with the creation of a new project.